bytebase/bytebase.com/content/changelog/bytebase-0-10-0.md

 - Add [i18n guide docs](https://github.com/bytebase/bytebase/blob/main/docs/i18n-guide.md) to help community member start contributing.
 - Our gratitude goes to [@linucksrox](https://github.com/linucksrox) especially for [his detailed bug report](https://github.com/bytebase/bytebase/issues/108)  and [@suzaku](https://github.com/suzaku) again for the continuous contribution.

-## 📕 Upgrade instruction

-- For fresh installation, follow [https://github.com/bytebase/bytebase#installation](https://github.com/bytebase/bytebase#installation).
-- If you upgrade from previous version, there is some breaking schema change.
-Please contact [support@bytebase.com](mailto:support@bytebase.com) and we will help you manually upgrade to the new version.